Death of Bushra Zaidi

-Bushra Zaidi (بشریٰ زیدی) was a 20-year-old girl whose death in a traffic accident on April 15, 1985 started riots in Karachi, Sindh, Pakistan.
+Bushra Zaidi (بشریٰ زیدی) was a 20-year-old girl whose death in a traffic accident on 15 April 1985 started riots in Karachi, Sindh, Pakistan.
 Bushra, a 20-year-old Muhajir student of Sir Syed College, died after being struck by a bus driver.
 It was thought at the time that the driver was Pashtun.

-Background

-Death

-On 15 April 1985 a bus accident in the Nazimabad area led to the death of a Mohajir girl, a college student named Bushra Zaidi.
-The reckless driver, who was caught and pursued in the courts, was a Pashtun.
+Her death immediately lead to ethnic riots which eventually gave rise to the Muttahida Qaumi Movement (MQM).